ymote/react-tutorial/README.md

 ### Data flow

 React is often used to build the **View** layer in an application.
 We can think of all comments are data coming from a backend server or a database.
 To maintain the maximum reusability, data fetching should occurs in the root `CommentBox` component.
-It is then pass the data along to child components for rendering.
+It then pass the data along to child components for rendering.

 ### Using props